trek-view/basecamp/_posts/2021-12-31-gopro-fusion-fisheye-stitching-part-3.md

 > The GoPro Fusion features two cameras, both of them having 3mm focal length and aperture of f/2.8

+And from last weeks post, we know the image sizes produced by the Fusion.
+In this case image size = diagonal size of image, which are calculated below (d=√(w2+l2)).

+* Photo: 3104 x 3000 (4317)
+* 5.2k video: 2704 x 2624
+* 3k video: 1568 x 1504

 For the Fusion: